 About the Ontario Film Authority

-The Ontario Film Authority (OFA) is a not-for-profit corporation, responsible for administering the Film Classification Act, 2005 and associated regulations on behalf of the Ontario government.
+The Ontario Film Authority (OFA) is a not-for-profit corporation, responsible for administering the Film Classification Act, 2005 and associated regulation on behalf of the Ontario government.

-The Ministry of Government and Consumer Services continues to be responsible for the Film Classification Act, 2005 and associated regulations, as well as the general oversight of the OFA.
+The Ministry of Government and Consumer Services continues to be responsible for the Film Classification Act, 2005 and associated regulation, as well as the general oversight of the OFA.